-The Part-Time Program Assistant will provide support for the Urban Landscape Humanities Initiative, a Mellon-funded program that runs from July 1, 2019, to August 31, 2022, at Dumbarton Oaks.
-This is a temporary role for the period of the grant only.
-The Program Assistant will work under the supervision of the Program Director for Garden and Landscape Studies and in close collaboration with Communications, Events, Education, and Academic Program staff at Dumbarton Oaks.
-To learn more about the Mellon initiative please visit: https://www.doaks.org/research/garden-landscape/mellon-initiative-in-urban-landscape-studies
+The Mellon Program Assistant provides support for the Humanities in Place Initiative, a Mellon-funded program at Dumbarton Oaks.
+This role is for the period of the grant only.
+This position will begin in October 2022.
+The Mellon Program Assistant works under the supervision of the Director of Studies for Garden and Landscape Studies, and collaboratively with colleagues in Academic Programs, Communications, Events, Education and Library.
+This position coordinates program activities including seminars, colloquia, workshops, lectures, special programs and fellowships.

 Duties and Responsibilities